Swagat404/SparkSQL-Agent/README.md

 ## Features

-- Transform natural language requests into executable PySpark code
+- Generate and execute PySpark code from natural language requests for data transformations.
 - Autonomous error detection and self-correction
 - Multi-phase compilation for reliable code generation
 - Interactive mode for exploration and iterative development